vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-logs/Enable-vRLIContentPack.md

 ### -token

 The base64 encoded GitHub token.
+If not base64 encoded, the cmdlet will encode it for you.

 ```yaml
 Type: String